lpenteri/eos-wallet-app/CONTRIBUTING.md

 :+1::tada: Thanks for taking the time to contribute! :tada::+1:

+Please take the time to read everything below.

 ## Discussions

 All discussions take place on our Slack channel, as noted below: